CSIS-NLU/Open-Science-101/Group-Projects/Case Studies/README.md

 The Excel document (.xlsx) is the working file of the team's analysis of the selected projects.
 The PowerPoint document (.pptx) is the summary and visual of the team's project.

-The Questions file (.txt) is specific to the "CardioGoodFitness" dataset and "Cardio" deep dive.
+The Questions file (.txt) is specific to the "CardioGoodFitness" dataset and "Cardio" dataset deep dive.

 The License document (.md) states that the products and outputs of the Case Studies Project are freely available to the public.